Below Deck Filming Locations – on a budget by ferry (2026)

 Norway

-With numerous ferry routes available within and to Norway, the Hurtigruten cruise might be a great option for those wishing to experience the fjords in comfort.
+With numerous ferry routes available within and to Norway, the Hurtigruten cruise can be a great option for those wanting to experience the fjords in comfort.

-The show predominantly centers around Ålesund, situated roughly 400 km north of Bergen.
+The show predominantly centres around Ålesund, situated roughly 400 km north of Bergen.

 Below Deck